To ensure the day of your surgery runs smoothly, please read the following instructions:

 ADULTS having an elective procedure:

-• 6 hours BEFORE admission can have a light meal such as toast, cereal or fruit.
-Avoid meals high in fat or protein (e.g fried foods, meat, creams) as they take longer to leave your stomach
+- 6 hours BEFORE admission you can have a light meal such as toast, cereal or fruit.
+Avoid meals high in fat or protein (e.g fried foods, meat, creams) as they take longer to leave the stomach

-• You can continue drinking clear fluids (e.g. water, apple juice, sports drinks) up to 1 hour before your admission.
+- You can continue drinking clear fluids (e.g. water, apple juice, sports drinks) up until you are called to theatre.
 Do NOT drink milk or alcohol containing drinks.
-Medications can be taken at any time with some water.
+Medications can be taken at any time with clear fluid

 CHILDREN OVER 6 months of age having an elective procedure:

-• 6 hours BEFORE admission can have their last solid food (a light meal eg. toast, cereal, fruit) or FORMULA feed.
+- 6 hours BEFORE admission they can have their last solid food (a light meal eg. toast, cereal, fruit) or FORMULA feed

-• 4 hours BEFORE admisson can offer a BREAST MILK feed
+- 4 hours BEFORE admisson you can offer a BREAST MILK feed

-• They can continue drinking clear fluids (water, apple juice, ice blocks) up until call to theatre.
+- They can continue drinking clear fluids (water, apple juice, ice blocks) up until they are called to theatre.
 Do NOT give milk-based drinks, ice-creams or jelly.
-Medications can be taken at any time with some water.
+Medications can be taken at any time with clear fluid

 BABIES UNDER 6 months of age having an elective procedure:

-• 4 hours before admission: give last FORMULA feed
+- 4 hours before admission: give the last FORMULA feed

-• 3 hours before admission: give last BREAST MILK feed
+- 3 hours before admission: give the last BREAST MILK feed

-They can continue drinking clear fluids (eg. water) up until called for theatr
+They can continue drinking clear fluids (eg. water) up until they are called to theater